-In addition to the holidays identified above, the City allows two additional days of paid leave identified as an Employee or E-Days, which is provided in lieu of less traditional holidays for eligible full-time and salaried exempt employees as outlined above.
+In addition to the holidays identified above, the City allows two additional days of paid leave identified as an Employee or E-Days, which is provided in lieu of less traditional holidays for eligible full-time, regular part-time and salaried exempt employees as outlined above.
 Employee days must be used in the year received or forfeited.
 The Employee days are accrued on January 1st and July 1st of each year.
-Full-time employees are eligible to accrue Employee Days.
-Employees working 4/10 hours shifts accrue 10 hours of e-day, employees working 5/8 hours shifts accrue 8 hours of e-day.
+Full-Time employees working 4/10 hours shifts accrue 10 hours of e-day, employees working 5/8 hours shifts accrue 8 hours of e-day.
+Regular part-time employees will accrue 6 hours of e-day regardless of what their shift is.
+Temporary, Seasonal and Limited Duration employees are not eligible for e-days.